molnard/wasabipres2019/README.md

 Hi everyone!
 My name is David Molnar and I would like invite you for a coffee.
 A virtual coffee of course because no way I have as much coffee as I would require to invite you all.

+Wasabi is an open-source, non-custodial, privacy focused Bitcoin wallet, that implements trustless coin shuffling with mathematically provable anonymity: Chaumian CoinJoin, it is the first of its kind.

 ## Coffee Shop

 So there we are in the coffee shop and we are paying with bitcoin as a result we get back our drink.
 Meanwhile you are drinking your coffee which is tasty and hot as it meant to be, let's have a conversation about what happened in the point of privacy view during the transaction.